 JumpStory, Netflix of images, raises $1M to use AI to find authentic images and videos for users

-Jumpstory, the Netflix of images and the creator of revolutionary AI-based digital content platform, today announced the rollout of its AI-powered image search and success prediction tools after securing $1 million investment.
+Jumpstory, the Netflix of images and the creator of a revolutionary AI-based digital content platform, today announced the rollout of its AI-powered image search and success prediction tools after securing a $1 million investment.
 The platform, which features a Netflix-style subscription model, uses AI to find authentic images and videos based on written marketing content and predicts how images will perform, saving marketers time

 To date, the Aarhus-based startup JumpStory has raised $1m after two rounds of funding.
-The startup provides a Netflix-style subscription makes stock image sourcing fast, effortless and affordable.
-Its AI-powered search features are now available in 40 different languages, giving users unlimited access to over 15 million authentic photos, videos, icons, illustrations and vectors, with music soon to be added.
+The startup provides a Netflix-style subscription that makes stock image sourcing fast, effortless and affordable.
+Its AI-powered search features are now available in 40 different languages, giving users unlimited access to over 15 million authentic photos, videos, icons, illustrations, and vectors, with music soon to be added.
 JumpStory also offers the AI-powered HighJumper feature, which uses neuromarketing analysis to predict which images will be most impactful and helps to quickly narrow down searches

-“The stock image industry is outdated, overpriced and overcomplicated.
+“The stock image industry is outdated, overpriced, and overcomplicated.
 It seems to be more about uploading millions and millions of visuals rather than about their impact.
 At JumpStory we are entrepreneurs and marketers by heart, and we know that both groups spend way too much time searching for authentic images.
 We want to solve their problem by making it super easy to find authentic visuals – and at the same time helping out with predicting which photos will actually create the desired results”, explains Jumpstory’s co-founder Jonathan Low.

 “We’ve rethought the entire process from scratch, and are applying AI in order to simplify and improve the experience.
 Matching images with texts automatically, and in an intelligent way, is one element of this.
-Using AI to filter out the more fake-looking photos and instead giving them more authentic visuals is also valuable to marketers.
+Using AI to filter out the more fake-looking photos and instead of giving them more authentic visuals is also valuable to marketers.
 These tools are enabling storytellers in 80 countries to find images more quickly and efficiently.”

 Once marketers have found authentic images that they like, JumpStory’s HighJumper feature helps them to further narrow down their search in seconds.
 For this tool, the AI is being trained in neuromarketing – how images work on our brains and how the eye perceives visual content.
-It uses this to analyse the contrast, colours and emotions in an image, then predict how well it will perform.
+It uses this to analyze the contrast, colors, and emotions in an image, then predict how well it will perform.
 The intention is that as JumpStory’s AI tools learn, they will get to know customers well enough to match authentic images with their specific brand and audience in the best possible way and in a matter of seconds.

-The JumpStory team are also working to integrate the platform into other MarTech tools and platforms so that storytellers can source the images they need without having to leave the application they are working in.
+The JumpStory team is also working to integrate the platform into other MarTech tools and platforms so that storytellers can source the images they need without having to leave the application they are working in.
 A number of important integrations are planned for 2020.

 Jumpstory aims to disrupt the $3 billion industry with its AI-powered subscription platform, using neuromarketing principles and a ‘works where you do approach’ which sees it integrate with other MarTech software and platforms so marketers can search, edit and use images directly.
-JumpStory operates an unlimited subscription model, which makes the image sourcing both simpler and more affordable.
+JumpStory operates an unlimited subscription model, which makes image sourcing both simpler and more affordable.